sonathad/snippetbox/README.md

 To run the source code locally, clone the repo, navigate to the folder and run `go install`.

-You can either run main.go directly from its subdirectory `go run ./src/web` or use the fine executable script `./run.sh`.
+You can either run main.go directly from its subdirectory `go run ./src/web -addr=":4000"`, or use the fine executable script at `./run.sh`.